 Participating in PI Execution

-- Staggered iterations and separate excesses make a scaled down mini-waterfall and a bigger number of handoffs than ideal or essential.
+- Staggered iterations and separate excesses make a scaled-down mini-waterfall and a bigger number of handoffs than ideal or essential.
 This doesn’t mean there isn’t more UX work to do in front of the development.
-If, SAFe incorporates that work into the ordinary cycle cadence for increased transparency, and collaborative design with the Agile team and the LUXCE experts.
+If, SAFe incorporates that work into the ordinary cycle cadence for increased transparency, and collaborative design with the Agile team and the LUXE experts.
 With regards to set-based structure, choices will be wiped out in the initial iterations, Learning and feedback from benefit hypotheses rise through collaborative design and test execution.
 While weighing choices and finishing the stories to create and test the benefit hypothesis in early PI cycles, later iterations can incorporate the feedback by building the MMF.
-During PI Planning, it’s critical to allocate the limit from the built-in empirical feedback to this project so the MMF a compilation of collaborative design and tried benefit hypotheses —can be released to test and see production on demand with genuine users.
+During PI Planning, it’s critical to allocate the limit from the built-in empirical feedback to this project so the MMF a compilation of collaborative design and tried benefit hypotheses —can be released to test and see the production on-demand with genuine users.

 - When empirical experiences advise MMF development close as far as possible of the PI, Lean UX enablers become an integral factor.
-A healthy UX Runway makes UX structure a team activity and decreases Agile team dependence on date-driven deliverables.
+A healthy UX Runway makes UX structure a team activity and decreases Agile team dependence on data-driven deliverables.

 - Other design deliverables that are valued vital arrive in the nick of time and just as required.
 This minimizes waste while maximizes empowerment and decentralized basic leadership.
 With capacity freed-up from not having to always deliver pixel-perfect designs, embedded Lean UX experts would now be able to concentrate on new benefit hypothesis, embedded from recently released MMFs, and consistently building UX enablers.
-This work is then planned into the next PI and prioritized against the other work in the program and team backlogs.
+This work is then planned into the next PI and prioritized against the other work in the program and team backlogs